sripkunda/accent/docs/docs/renderer/observables.md

 });
 ```

+In the example above, every time the value of `foo` in `myObservable` changes, the new value of `foo` will be logged to the console.

 You can also add custom data specific to each subscriber.
 This data can be accessed using the second parameter in your callback function.

 ```js